Pistol Bags

 Magazine / Mag Well

-The magazine that it comes with is the Magpul Gen M2, which is pretty standard these days, so solid polymer magazine for the gun.
+The magazine it comes with is the Magpul Gen M2, which is pretty standard these days, and it is a solid polymer magazine for the gun.

-Comes in black so you’re not getting anything FDE and fancy, but the black accents on this go well with the magazine.
+It comes in black, so you’re not getting anything FDE and fancy, but the black accents on this go well with the magazine.

-The magazine well has a slight flare, nothing like you would get from a Billet style lower, no issues with the flare or magazine well.
+The magazine well has a slight flare, nothing like you would get from a Billet style lower.
+There are no issues with the flare or magazine well.

 If you have ever used an AR-15, this Stag AR-15 mag well will feel right at home.